The RFM matrix helps you turn customer data into effective actions

-- Ensure that recently joined customets make second purchase.
-Rinse and repeat until you have you next VIP customer.
+- Ensure that recently joined customers make second purchase.
+Rinse and repeat until you have your next VIP customer.

-- Encourage that first buy for customers who haven’t purchased anything yet, but have been browising a certain category.
-With Custobar this is a one-click operation.
+- Encourage that first buy for customers who haven’t purchased anything yet, but have been browsing a particular category.
+With Custobar, this is a one-click operation.

-- Follow the RFM globally, or on the level of selected target audiences (demographics, customer persona groups, loyalty program levels)
+- Look at all customers at once, or on the level of selected target audiences (demographics, customer persona groups, loyalty program levels)

-- See how large a share of revenue a certain group represents - follow the money!
+- Follow the money!
+See how large a share of revenue a specific group represents.

-- Launch activities for these groups directly from the RFM matrix.
+- Launch activities directly from the RFM matrix for any of these groups.
 Quick action – quick follow-up.

-- Frequency: The measure of demand; how many times your customers have bought from you
+- Frequency: The measure of demand; how many times your customers have purchased from you.

-- Monetary value: This can be seen either as a monetary value or the proportional value of every selected group of customers compared to the rest
+- Monetary value: View the monetary value or the proportional value of every selected group of customers compared to the rest.